Sixth Form on/off-site Study

 What is Mentoring?

-- an opportunity for personal contact, to evaluate student feelings in the form group;
+- an opportunity for personal contact, to evaluate student feelings and wellbeing;

 - a forum to discuss student potential by exploring approaches to subject work inside and outside the classroom;